-The U.S. government made a 40 percent cut in funding in 2011 to Title VI of the Higher Education Act, the program that had been the mainstay of support for Russian studies.
+In 2011, the U.S. government made a 40 percent cut in funding in to Title VI of the Higher Education Act.
+Until that point, Title VI had been the mainstay of support for Russian studies.

-This after years of declining enrollments in programs that in the 1980s, had seen a spike in student appeal thanks in part to the Cold War.
+The cut in funding came came on the heels of years of declining enrollments in Russian studies programs--programs that had been popular in the 1980s thanks in part to the Cold War.

 But now, as the words "Russian Reset" dominate headlines, students are showing interest again.